svtanthony/manga-tracker/README.md

 # Manga-Tracker
 This is a script to automate searching for manga updates, then sending an email notification when an update is found.
-This script also features download functionality.
+This script also includes download functionality.

 ##How to use
 * To check for *updates* of the tracked manga within `Links`, from the manga-tracker directory within a terminal type: